Potatoes below, photovoltaics above

 What still needs to happen for this potential to unfold properly?

 In order for the potential to unfold and for farmers to benefit from the energy transition, we urgently need to speed up building permit procedures.
 Too much bureaucracy and over-control is inefficient and not commensurate with the urgency of climate protection.
-We need bold political action and the local implementation of renewable energy projects - whether on our own roofs, on our car parks and even at the farmer's house next door.
+We need bold political action and the local implementation of renewable energy projects – be it our own roofs, on our car parks or even at the farmer's house next door.

-Find out from your colleagues at BayWa r.e. how you can get more out of your farmland with an agri-PV system and produce food and sustainable energy at the same time.
+Turn to BayWa r.e. to find out how you can get more out of your farmland with an agri-PV system and produce food and sustainable energy at the same time.